Embedded Delaunay tori and their Willmore energy: Introduction

-Existence of smoothly embedded isoperimetric constrained Willmore spheres was proven by \textsc{Schygulla} \cite{Schygulla}.
-Inspired by the computations of \textsc{Castro-Villarreal--Guven} \cite{castro2007inverted}, he applied a family of sphere inversions to a complete catenoid resulting in a family of closed surfaces with arbitrarily high isoperimetric ratios having one point of multiplicity two and Willmore energy exactly $8\pi$.
-Subsequently he applied the Willmore flow for a short time around the point of multiplicity two, to obtain a family of surfaces with Willmore energy strictly below $8\pi$ and arbitrarily high isoperimetric ratios.
-This proved the strict $8\pi$ bound for isoperimetric constrained spheres.
-Moreover, \textsc{Schygulla} showed that, as varifolds, isoperimetric constrained Willmore spheres (as well as the inverted catenoids) converge to a round sphere of multiplicity 2 as the isoperimetric ratio tends to infinity.
+Existence of smoothly embedded isoperimetric constrained Willmore spheres was proven by \textsc{Schygulla}~\cite{Schygulla}.
+Inspired by the computations of \textsc{Castro-Villarreal--Guven}~\cite{castro2007inverted}, \textsc{Schygulla}~\cite{Schygulla} applied a family of sphere inversions to a complete catenoid resulting in a family of closed surfaces with arbitrarily high isoperimetric ratios having one point of multiplicity two and Willmore energy exactly $8\pi$.
+Subsequently, they applied the Willmore flow for a short time around the point of multiplicity two, to obtain a family of surfaces with Willmore energy strictly below $8\pi$ and arbitrarily high isoperimetric ratios.
+This proved the strict $8\pi$-bound for isoperimetric constrained spheres.
+Moreover, \textsc{Schygulla}~\cite{Schygulla} showed that, as varifolds, isoperimetric constrained Willmore spheres (as well as the inverted catenoids) converge to a round sphere of multiplicity 2 as the isoperimetric ratio tends to infinity.
 Notice that the same holds true for the family of Delaunay tori constructed in this paper.
-His blow up result was analysed in more detail by \textsc{Kuwert--Li} \cite{MR3842922}.
+His blow up result was analysed in more detail by \textsc{Kuwert--Li}~\cite{MR3842922}.
 They showed that any sequence of isoperimetric constrained Willmore spheres whose isoperimetric ratios diverge to infinity, indeed converges (up to subsequences, scaling, and translating) to two concentric round spheres of almost the same radii connected by a catenoidal neck.
-These kind of surfaces (i.e. two concentric round spheres of nearly the same radii connected by one or more catenoidal necks) were also constructed by means of cutting and paste techniques for different purposes in the works of \textsc{K\"uhnel--Pinkall} \cite{MR868618}, \textsc{M\"uller--R\"oger} \cite{MR3229052}, and \textsc{Wojtowytsch} \cite{MR3744688}.
-One of the advantages of this technique is that it produces not only tori but any surface.
-However, all of the three examples above have Willmore energy strictly larger than $8\pi$.
+These kind of surfaces (i.e.\ two concentric round spheres of nearly the same radii connected by one or more catenoidal necks) were also constructed by means of cutting and paste techniques for different purposes in the works of \textsc{K\"uhnel--Pinkall}~\cite{MR868618}, \textsc{M\"uller--R\"oger}~\cite{MR3229052}, \textsc{Ndiaye--Sch\"{a}tzle}~\cite{MR3403429}, and \textsc{Wojtowytsch}~\cite{MR3744688}.
+One of the advantages of this technique is that it produces not only tori but surfaces of any topological type.